GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/README.md

 * Finally, because Safety and Logic info are separated until merge, this design avoids a common pitfall: in many LLMs, if a chunk of “thou shalt not…” policy text is inserted into the prompt along with the user query, the model may prioritize or ignore it unpredictably.
 Vault’s architecture ensures safety info is applied deterministically at the correct stage, not lost in a sea of tokens.
 It is essentially implementing an **AI Constitution** — a set of governing principles, akin to [Constitutional AI](https://arxiv.org/abs/2212.08073), but operationalized at runtime rather than just baked into fine-tuning.
 The system explicitly checks at various points that answers uphold principles (like harmlessness, honesty, etc.), paralleling the idea of a model checking against a “constitution” of rules.

+### The Creativity Cabinet: Leveraging the Base Model
+It's crucial to understand that the Creativity cabinet is not another structured knowledge base—it IS the base LLM itself.
+The Vault Protocol does not replace language models; it orchestrates them:

+- **Safety Cabinet**: Structured therapeutic and safety guidelines (overlay)
+- **Logic Cabinet**: Structured factual knowledge/RAG (overlay)
+- **Creativity Cabinet**: The original LLM's full generative capabilities (base model)

+This architecture means:
+1. We preserve all the emergent capabilities that make LLMs powerful
+2. We add structured guardrails and knowledge without limiting expression
+3. The system can still be creative, empathetic, and natural because it's still fundamentally an LLM

+The key innovation is that Logic and Safety *inform* what the Creativity layer generates, rather than trying to filter it after the fact.
+The base model's output is shaped by structured knowledge during generation, not censored afterward.

 ---

 ### 3) Safety Flag System (Soft Containment in Practice)